dan-wells/fastpitch/README.md

 synthesize all utterances in the same target speaker's voice.
 If `test_meta.tsv` includes a `speaker` field then this will take precedence, and individual utterances can be synthesized each using a different speaker's voice.

+If your model checkpoint uses depthwise separable convolutional layers, then also pass `--use-sepconv` to `inference.py`.

 ### Vocoder options